BEICBIM/BEICPBLChallenge/Phase3/Stakeholders_Roles/ConstructionManager.md

 * Measurable.
 The work included within the scope of the activity must be measurable in some objective way (e.g. % completed).
 * Significant.
 The activity must have an effect on the project's overall completion.

+When selcting activities, construction managers need to consider the following things:

+* Pay or Bid Items specifically broken out in either the bid or the progress payment schedule as line items.
+* Subcontractor items such as roofing, HVAC work, structural steel erection, etc.
+* Specification section included items such as masonry or concrete unless:
+*   there are instances where work included within a particular specification section will occur at widely separated intervals throughout the project;
+*   and second certain phases of work, such as roofing, are controlled by multiple specification sections.

 • Planning vs. Scheduling
 • Why plan & schedule
 • What is an Activity?